Confidential (magazine): Impact

 Due to Confidential's success, competing magazines soon were created—Exclusive, Exposed, Hush-Hush, Inside, On The Q.T., Rave, Revealed, Side Street, The Lowdown, and Uncensored.
 All of these magazines had striking slogans in the Confidential "Uncensored And Off The Record" tradition: "All The Facts...All The Names" (Exposed and Uncensored), "What You Don’t Know About The People You Know" (Hush-Hush), "Stories The Newspapers Won’t Print!"
 (On The Q.T.), "Great Moments of Passion!"
 (Side Street), "The Facts They Dare Not Tell You" (The Lowdown).
-Today, the only Confidential-inspired supermarket tabloids that remain are National Enquirer, Globe, InTouch Weekly, OK!, and Life & Style.
+Today, the only Confidential-inspired supermarket tabloids in the U.S. that remain are National Enquirer, Globe, InTouch Weekly, OK!, and Life & Style.
 Television tabloid shows such as A Current Affair and Hard Copy are also inspired by the tabloid, as well as the celebrity news and gossip website TMZ.

 Portrayal in other media

-Film historians usually assume that Confidential inspired the name of James Ellroy's novel L.A.
-Confidential, although the magazine that is portrayed in the story is Hush-Hush.
-The novel became the basis of the film of the same name.
+Film historians usually assume that Confidential inspired the name of James Ellroy's 1990 novel L.A.
+Confidential, although the novel's fictional magazine is named Hush-Hush.
+The novel was adapted into a 1997 film of the same title.

+The graphic design of the 1994 album Gratuitous Sax and Senseless Violins by Sparks is an homage to Confidential.

 In July 2014, the New York Musical Theatre Festival opened Mr. Confidential, a musical starring Kevin Spirtas as Robert Harrison.
-The play's title derived from Samuel Bernstein's Robert Harrison biography of the same name.
+The play's title derived from Samuel Bernstein's Robert Harrison biography of the same title.